Invest Gulf Free shortlist

 Deposit to personal accountEscrow breach risk

-“Zone approval imminent”Pay only on written designation [VERIFY]
+“Zone approval imminent”Pay only on written designation (confirm current official rules)

 No penalty for developer delayOff-plan trap